vivekfrancis1/fpldilemmas/replit.md

 # FPL Dilemmas

 ## Overview
-FPL Dilemmas is an analytics application designed for Fantasy Premier League (FPL) managers.
-It provides comprehensive player statistics, projections, and insights by fetching and analyzing data from the official FPL API.
-The application aims to empower users to make informed decisions for their fantasy football teams through intuitive data presentation, filtering, sorting, and statistical analysis capabilities.
-The project's ambition is to be a go-to tool for FPL managers seeking to optimize their team performance and gain a competitive edge.
+FPL Dilemmas is an analytics application for Fantasy Premier League (FPL) managers, providing comprehensive player statistics, projections, and insights by analyzing data from the official FPL API.
+Its purpose is to empower users to make informed decisions for their fantasy teams through intuitive data presentation, filtering, sorting, and statistical analysis, ultimately aiming to be a go-to tool for optimizing team performance and gaining a competitive edge.

 ## User Preferences
 Preferred communication style: Simple, everyday language.